4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

     # download data as a 'pandas.DataFrame'
     df = source.get("2020-01-01 00:00", "2020-01-02 00:00")

 The ``iter()`` method is used to iterate over 'chunks' of data.
-Two equal length lists, of start and end indexes, are required as input.
+Lists of start and end indexes are required as input.

 .. code-block:: python